What is Fake Honey and What is Raw Honey?

 Now that you know what fake honey is, let’s look at the differences in pure, raw and real honey.
 There is a rough hierarchy of different honey types with the top of the hierarchy being 100% genuine natural honey or raw honey.

-OUR RAW HONEY
+Where to Buy RAW HONEY

 4 Strengths of Manuka Honey